PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-06 06:29:28
+Last updated: 2024-04-06 06:30:01
-Random Quote: Camping is just being homeless... without the change. - Summer Smith
+Random Quote: "How do you take your tea?"
+Ted: "Well, normally right back to the counter because there's been a terrible mistake." - Jim Hopper